by Estes Valley Land Trust | May 28, 2016 | News & Notes

 What can you do to help the Land Trust?
-It’s really pretty em&l2asy and doesn’t take a lot of your time.
+It’s really pretty easy and doesn’t take a lot of your time.
 Just get involved in our 2016 Membership Campaign.
 And we’re providing two wonderful incentives to get you started.
 Here’s how it works.

 Talk to your friends and neighbors to get them involved in the Land Trust.
 For every new membership you generate, we will provide you with two $5.00 discount coupons to be used at any of the three summer breakfasts.
 There is a limit of one discount coupon per person per breakfast, but here’s the best part.